engti/201605GurgaonWeather/README.md

-# Does it feel hotter than usual?
+# Does Gurgaon feel hotter than usual?

 ## What I wanted to know
 It's the 20th of May 2016, and Gurgaon is a furnace.
 It felt hotter than usual, and corroboration would have been nice.
 So to quantify this feeling we look at the maximum temperature for Gurgaon over the past 10 years.
 This [script](gurgaonWeather.r) was used to create the following plot.